ably77/knative-istio-tutorial/README.md

 curl -v 104.154.165.58 -H "Host: hello.default.example.com"
 ```

 The output should look similar to below.
-Here you can see that the request was served by envoy `x-envoy-upstream-service-time: 2677`
+Here we can see that the request was served by envoy `x-envoy-upstream-service-time: 2677`
 ```
 % curl -v 104.154.165.58 -H "Host: hello.default.example.com"
 *   Trying 104.154.165.58...